Student Opportunities Overview

 EXHIBITIONS AND COLLECTIONS INTERN

-Seeking Spanish, French, German, Italian, Arabic and Japanese speakers.
-Fluency in more than one language is desirable.
-Language Interns are trained in museum exhibition content and lead language programs for college classes and visiting high schools using objects on view in current exhibitions.
-Lessons are collaboratively planned and edited by Language Interns, relevant faculty and Trout Gallery staff.
+Positions available for Spanish, French, German, Italian, Arabic and Japanese speakers.
+Language Interns are trained in museum exhibition content, principles of second language acquisition and lesson planning.
+They teach college classes using objects on view in current exhibitions or from the permanent collection.
+Lessons are collaboratively written and edited by Language Interns, relevant faculty and Trout Gallery staff.
+Spanish language interns teach approximately 10 classes per semester and other language interns teach approximately 2 classes per semester.

-Hours vary weekly.
-Approximately 4-6 hrs/week during four planning weeks and 1-2 hrs/week the rest of the semester.
+Hours vary weekly by language.
+For Spanish, approximately 4-6 hrs/week during four planning weeks and 1-2 hrs/week the rest of the semester.

-Interns will teach visiting day campers in the galleries and our Education Center, research exhibition content, develop curricula, and assist with museum-related marketing and communications work.
+Summer Museum Education Interns receive intensive training in object-based learning and principles of museum education.
+Interns will teach visiting day campers in the galleries and museum Education Center, research exhibition content, develop lesson plans and assist with museum-related marketing and communications work.
 Qualified candidates will have experience in or completed coursework in art, art history, educational studies, history or cultural studies and enjoy working with children.
 Previous experience teaching, working in museums, or developing lesson plans is desirable.
 Students will work a total of 280 hours and must be available 9AM-5PM weekdays from mid June to mid August.
 Students are encouraged to enroll in the Internship Notation Program through Dickinson’s Advising, Internships and Career Center during the course of the internship.
 Compensation for the internship includes on-campus housing and a weekly stipend of $350.

 POSTBACCALAUREATE FELLOW IN MUSEUM EDUCATION

-The PostBaccalaureate Fellow in Museum Education will be considered a professional member of the Museum's education staff.
-Under the supervision of the Curator of Education, the Fellow will research works of art, develop interpretation materials, and deliver community programs.
-The Fellow will also work on other projects related to Museum Education and Interpretation.
-Ongoing professional development provided by our experienced Museum staff and professionals within the field ensures that the Education Fellow leaves the program with extensive experience teaching and programming for a variety of audiences, and with a completed professional teaching portfolio.
-This is an eleven-month paid part-time position.
+The PostBaccalaureate Fellow in Museum Education will be considered a professional member of the museum's education staff.
+Under the supervision of the Curator of Education, the Fellow will research works of art, develop educational materials, and teach community outreach programs.
+The Fellow will train and supervise Museum Education Interns teaching K-12 audiences and lead the Museum Ambassador program.
+Ongoing professional development provided by our experienced museum staff and professionals within the field ensures that the Education Fellow leaves the program with extensive experience teaching and programming for a variety of audiences, and with a completed professional teaching portfolio.
+This is an eleven-month paid part-time position with the possibility of renewal for a second year.